Pipes of War

 ‘I think they might be onto something,’ said HyJean, who had been studying the photo closely.
 ‘It was definitely limescale in the pipes, and it looks like he’s covered in the same stuff.’

-‘Yes, but Martin Daley said that the victim didn’t wash his hands before he was taken,’ said the captain, with a sudden burst of energy at the emerging realisation.
-‘It all makes sense now.’
+‘Yes, but Martin Daley said that the victim didn’t wash his hands before he was taken,’ said HyJean, with a sudden burst of energy at the emerging realisation.
+‘I think Flush is right.
+It’s all starting to make sense now.’

 ‘He is still alive,’ Flush pointed out.
 ‘Limescale’s got him working down in the reservoir.’